Drought

 Ask for help if you need it

 During the high-stress period of a drought, it is more important than ever to look after people on-farm.
-This includes the farm owners and managers as well as their farm team.
-It can be a real help to talk to others and find out how they are dealing with the situation, such as neighbours, consultants or your local discussion group.
+This includes farm owners and managers as well as the farm team.
+It can be helpful to talk to others and find out how they are dealing with the situation, such as neighbours and consultants.

 It is important to maintain staff morale:

 If the drought worsens, talk to advisers.
-Consult DairyNZ staff or Farmer Information Service and other drought-savvy advisers, and keep in touch with feed suppliers and dairy company reps.
+Consult DairyNZ staff and other drought-savvy advisers, and keep in touch with feed suppliers and dairy company reps.
 Talk to Federated Farmers, your Rural Support Trust and check in with your accountant and bank manager.

 Federated Farmers, DairyNZ or other agencies may be able to help you find emergency feed or grazing off the property.
-If you do make sure you have a written grazing contract so that you and the grazer know what is expected of each.
+If you do make sure you have a written grazing contract so that you and the grazier know what is expected of each other.

 Slow the rotation, feed more supplement